Skip to contents

 plot(rAge)

-We can add these rasters as model inputs using the stsim_InitialConditionsSpatial Datasheet.
+We can add these rasters as model inputs using the stsim_InitialConditionsSpatial datasheet.

 # Create an R list of the input raster layers